top of page

 The CFIT is aligned with SIPeC/OaSIS, the Canadian skills framework, to translate measured skills into concrete job requirements.

-Download the CFIT oasis GUIDE
+Download the CFIT SIPEC GUIDE

 bottom of page